 And I kept them as far apart as possible to spread out the weight.

 Then the day came.
 We'd had to buy a roasting pan — since the one we had wasn't quite big enough for that size of turkey.
 We unwrapped it and began asking ourselves exactly what a giblet is.
 We found the neck no problem of course, but it wasn't until I went to carve the turkey that I found the paper bag any seasoned turkey cooker already knew about.
 I've got to say, I find it a little funny that someone actually takes the time to intentionally put the turkey's neck where its organs should be and put the organs where its neck should be.

 At any rate, I started in with the carving knife while imagining the scene from "Christmas Vacation" in which the turkey pops open with a puff of steam and the family has to crunch away on some extremely dry meat.
 Fortunately, that wasn't the case for us.
 My wife did a great job making sure it didn't dry out, as well as getting the rest of the dishes ready — and I did a mighty fine job peeling potatoes, if I do say so myself.
 We had so much food we essentially ate the same meal for the next three days — turkey salad sandwiches, turkey pasta toss, you get the gist — and then we still put an entire container of turkey meat in the freezer — no problems fitting this time, of course.

-In the end, all the first-time gaffes made for some great memories to be had.
+In the end, all the first-time gaffes made for some great memories.
 And they weren't the only ones.
 Our youngest took her first bites of solid food at the Thanksgiving table, our oldest sat on my lap to watch one of our first Christmas movies this year and decorations popped up over the next few days to just make the house feel more cozy than it has in a while.